Students must choose five of the following six constrained-choice courses for a total of 30 EC:

 This course provides a comprehensive presentation of the foundations and programming principles for multicore computing devices.
-Learning objectives are: fundamental insight into multicore computing; algorithms for multicore computing; analyzing such algorithms; concurrent datastructures; multicore programming.
+Learning objectives are: fundamental insight into multicore computing; algorithms for multicore computing; analyzing such algorithms; concurrent data structures; multicore programming.

-To obtain basic knowledge of functional programming (using Haskell) and its foundations via lambda-calculus and equational reasoning.
+This course provides students with basic knowledge of functional programming (using Haskell) and its foundations via lambda-calculus and equational reasoning.

 1 semester (30 EC)